Garuda: Indonesia

 Indonesia uses the Garuda in a form called the Garuda Pancasila as its national symbol.
-The Garuda Pancasila is coloured black or gilded, symbolizing both the greatness of the nation and the elang Jawa (Javan hawk-eagle Nisaetus bartelsi).
+The Garuda Pancasila is coloured black or gilded, symbolising both the greatness of the nation and the elang Jawa (Javan hawk-eagle Nisaetus bartelsi).
 The black color represents nature.
 There are 17 feathers on each wing, 8 on the lower tail, 19 on the upper tail and 45 on the neck, which together make up the date 17 August 1945, when Indonesia proclaimed its independence.
-The shield it carries bears the motto Panca Sila, which symbolizes self-defense and protection in struggle.
+The shield it carries bears the motto Panca Sila, which symbolises self-defense and protection in struggle.